 Or Freeze for Later

 If you don’t plan on serving the biscuits within a few hours, I recommend letting them cool completely, then freezing them.
-To freeze, wrap them first in plastic wrap and then wrap them tightly in foil.
 They can be kept frozen for up to a month.

 To thaw, just put one on a paper towel and heat it in the microwave for 30 to 4o seconds, or until warm.
 Add more time if you are defrosting more than one at a time.